 - a.
-You will be placed on Financial Aid Probation/PLAN. - b.
-You must meet the Satisfactory Academic Progress minimum requirements as outlined above. - c.
-You must meet the minimum requirements EVERY semester. - d.
-You will be evaluated at the end of each semester to determine that you continue to be eligible for Title IV funds.
+You will be placed on Financial Aid Probation (PLAN). - b.
+You must meet the Satisfactory Academic Progress minimum requirements EVERY semester. - c.
+You will be evaluated at the end of each semester to determine continued eligibility for Title IV funds.